Rudy Winkler: Career

 Born in Sand Lake, New York, Winkler attended Averill Park High School and competed in the hammer from a young age and represented the United States in age category competitions.
 He was a finalist at both the 2011 World Youth and the 2012 World Junior Championships in Athletics.
 He won his first international medal at the Pan American Junior Championships in 2013, taking the silver medal behind Mexico's Diego del Real.

 He joined Cornell University and competed collegiately for their Cornell Big Red track team and was selected for the Quill and Dagger society.
 He topped the field of the weight throw at the 2015 Ivy League Indoor Track & Field Championships, then won the hammer title at the conference's outdoor championships later that year.
 At his first national event, he came eighth in the hammer at the 2015 NCAA Division I Outdoor Track and Field Championships.
 In the 2016 season, he defended his Ivy League Indoor title and placed tenth at the NCAA Men's Division I Indoor Track and Field Championships.
 He was again hammer champion at the Ivy League Outdoor meet and set a personal record of to place runner-up to Britain's Nick Miller at the 2016 NCAA Outdoor Championships.
 Following his graduation in 2017, Winkler used the last of his NCAA eligibility for the Rutgers Scarlet Knights track and field team, setting their school record and placing 4th at the 2018 NCAA Division I Outdoor Track and Field Championships.

 At the 2016 United States Olympic Trials a big personal best of brought him his first national title and selection for the USA Olympic team.
 Although he was just short of the 77-meter qualifying standard set by the IAAF, he was invited to compete as one of the highest-ranked athletes, as an insufficient number of people had achieved the mark that year.

 He currently resides in Washington, D.C., with his fiancé, Olivia Foster.

-His greatest sports influences are his friends and coaches Paddy McGrath and Roman Feldman.
+He has cited his friends, Paddy McGrath and Roman Feldman, as influences on his athletic career.